Dick Vertlieb

 Richard Harvey Vertlieb (October 7, 1930 – December 5, 2008) was an American sports executive.
 He was the winner of the 1975 NBA Executive of the Year Award after serving as general manager for the NBA Champion Golden State Warriors.
 He also served as general manager for the Seattle SuperSonics and Indiana Pacers, as well as the Seattle Mariners of Major League Baseball.
-He died in Las Vegas, Nevada after a lengthy illness.